-In Year 10, parents are kept informed of any information and key dates in the weekly bulletin.
+In Year 10, parents are kept informed of any information and key dates in the weekly bulletin as well as letters and SMS messages.
 They are informed of the work experience programme.

-In Year 11, a letter is sent home, explaining the options open to students Post-16 and a list of key dates.
-Parents are spoken to at Year 11 Parents Evening and most also attend the Post-16 Information Evening with the student.
+In Year 11, parents are made aware of the options open to students Post-16 and a list of key dates.
+Parents are spoken to at Year 11 Parents Evening and most also attend the Post-16 Information Evening with the student where personalised careers advice is available from the Careers Leader.